YuukiFST/llm-article-summaries/README.md

 # LLM-Research-Notes

-This repository is a curated collection of paper summaries and technical analyses created **by enthusiasts, for enthusiasts** who want to better understand Large Language Models (LLMs) and modern AI systems.
+This repository is a curated collection of paper summaries and technical analyses created **for enthusiasts** who want to better understand Large Language Models (LLMs) and modern AI systems.

 ## Purpose